dynamo58/miso/README.md

 MISO = minecraft item speedrun overlay

 MISO let's you speedrun obtaining a random item in Minecraft.
 It is designed such that you add it as a browser source in OBS and control it via Twitch chat.
+Currently the only supported MC version is `1.21.6`.

 ![xd](./static/shot.png)